ShilpaMuralidhar/Global_Vaccination_Progress/README.md

 				- houses 70k rows of PostGres Unicef Data
 				- lat long data by country for potential map visualizations

 ( kindly note that this main heroku is broken from any future UI updates because of some sort of conflict)
 ![Muracan](images/chart002.jpg)

 ## Deployment

 Due to the time constrains to get 4 different app.py applications to function on Heroku it was decided to modularize and setup 1 heroku per app.py and inter-connect them utilizing the hub & spoke philosophy.
-The theory was that at least we could build on the success as each app.py was deployed as compared to having a single 600+ line of code in a single app to mitigate troubleshooting python code on an unknown Heroku platform.
+The theory was that at least we could build on the success as each app.py was deployed as compared to having a single 600+ line of code in a single app to mitigate troubleshooting python code on an unknown Heroku platform and easily bolt on additional visualization as time permitted.

 ![Muracan](images/heroku-hub-spoke.jpg)